-The excellent visibility helps when navigating tight city streets and the controls are light for easy driving.
+The excellent visibility helps when you’re driving the Kia Stonic through tight city streets and the controls are light for easy parking.
 Out on the motorway, there is road noise in the cabin that is prominent but not overly annoying.
 Wind noise, at 70mph, is well suppressed.

 The Stonic looks quite serious despite the colorful accents – it’s for people who think that rainbow-coloured socks are the most outrageous thing they can wear

 You can choose from three engines – 1.0 and 1.4-litre petrols and a 1.6-litre diesel.
 The 1.0-litre petrol is your best bet if you do a variety of driving – it’s nippy, quite quiet and will be cheap to run.